Looking to get into big-bore ARs? Here are 7 .450 Bushmaster upper options to make your own big iron.

 An expensive stripped option, but a .450 Bushmaster upper you can be assured is built to the tightest specs and is made for precision performance.
 San Tan’s Big Bore upper is constructed from billet aluminum, but isn’t blocky or heavy.
 Plus, it boasts a number of design enhancements that ensure it will perform for the long haul, such as the upper’s truss pocket.
 MSRP: $260; santantactical.com

-A very lightweight option, Obsidian Arm’s big-bore upper is ideal for highly mobile builds only adding 6.7 ounces to a rifle.
-Made from forged aircraft-grade aluminum alloy, the upper is more than up to withstanding the .450 Bushmaster’s punishment and your own personal abuse.
-Of course, it has an enlarged ejection port, but one cut to work with any standard dust cover.
+A very lightweight option, Obsidian Arm’s OA-15C big-bore upper is ideal for highly mobile builds, weighing only 8.8 ounces.
+Made from billet 7075 T6 aluminum alloy, the upper is more than up to withstanding the .450 Bushmaster’s punishment and your own personal abuse.
+Of course, it has an enlarged ejection port, but it also includes a removable brass deflector.
 Additionally, the upper is an eye-catcher with nice lines, if you like a bit sleeker-looking build.
-MSRP: $125; obsidianarms.com
+MSRP: $175; obsidianarms.com

 Aero Precision XL